RahulCvr/RahulCvr.github.io/README.md

-The source code for my academic website: [sarahawu.github.io](https://sarahawu.github.io/).
-Feel free to fork for your own use, just please add an attribution link back :-)
+The template for my academic website was taken from : [sarahawu.github.io](https://sarahawu.github.io/).